Things landlords cannot do in Oklahoma

 Are there specific legal frameworks that detail landlord-tenant relations in Oklahoma?

-Yes, the Oklahoma Residential Landlord Tenant Act provides a comprehensive legal framework defining the rights and responsibilities of both landlords and tenants in residential lease agreements.
+Yes, the Oklahoma Residential Landlord Tenant Act provides a detailed legal framework defining the rights and responsibilities of both landlords and tenants in residential lease agreements.
 This includes the importance of written agreements, property maintenance standards, and procedures for security deposit handling and evictions.

 How must security deposits be managed by landlords in Oklahoma?